top of page

 Government-appointed Director

-Luke (he/him) is a senior executive group manager at the Australian Government Department of Social Services with lead responsibility for implementation across government of Australia’s Disability Strategy 2021-31; development of the National Autism Strategy; establishment of additional community-based foundational disability supports across Australia; and implementation lead for the Australian Government’s response to the Royal Commission into Violence, Abuse, Neglect and Exploitation of people with disability.
-He is also the government co-chair of the National Disability Data Asset Council.
+Luke (he/him) has extensive senior leadership experience across government and is currently a Group Manager at the Australian Government Department of Social Services.
+He has lead responsibility for implementation of Australia’s Disability Strategy 2021-31; the National Autism Strategy; and establishment of additional community-based foundational disability supports across Australia.
+He also leads coordination of Australian Government responses to the Royal Commission into Violence, Abuse, Neglect and Exploitation of people with disability and is the government co-chair of the National Disability Data Asset Council.

 bottom of page